unravelin/ravelin-ios/README.md

 ---

-## fingerprint(customerId, completionHandler)
+## trackFingerprint(customerId, completionHandler)

-Fingerprints the device and sends results to Ravelin
+Sets a customerId if one has not already been set and sends a fingerprint to Ravelin

 ### Parameters